Keto Thousand Island Dressing Recipe

 - Mayonnaise – not all mayonnaise jars are keto-friendly because vegetable oils are not allowed on a keto diet.
 Choose avocado oil mayonnaise or olive oil mayonnaise for the best keto option.

-- Sugar-free ketchup – make your own following my sugar-free ketchup recipe or use a store-bought version.
+- Sugar-free ketchup – make your own following my homemade ketchup recipe or use a store-bought version.
 You can also use tomato paste instead of sugar-free ketchup if preferred.

 - Lemon juice or apple cider vinegar